hendricius/pizza-dough/README.md

 # Pizza Dough

 This recipe is dedicated to helping you make the best possible pizza dough for Neapolitan pizza.
 My personal motivation has always been to recreate one of my childhood memories - a pizza in a small restaurant named `Panorama` in the Italian city of `Valdaora`.
-For years I have been obsessed with tasting different pizzas, observing how the chefs make the dough.
+For years I have been obsessed with tasting different pizzas, observing how the *pizzaioli* make the dough.
 I have tried endless times, discussed with people from all over the world.
 This repo is dedicated to sharing my quest of figuring out the best possible pizza dough.
 Please note - this guide is scoped to the dough only, not the actual baking/topping of the pizza.

 ![Me making a nice pizza](https://i.imgur.com/x2jxzde.jpg)